How to Choose The Best Mountain Bike Body Armor Upgrades – Step by Step

 To upgrade chest protection, buy mountain bike body armor with extra padding or with a hardshell material.
 To upgrade elbow and knee protection, buy hard shell elbow and knee guards with padding inside.
 To upgrade a helmet, purchase a full-face helmet with an added guard for the chin.

 While there are numerous types of mountain bike body armor, pads, and guards, choosing the right one is fundamental to ensuring your safety.
 Besides that, selecting the best mountain bike body armor based on your needs and riding style will both prevent you from getting injured and improve your overall cycling experience.
-If you are ready to take your mountain biking to the next level and you are ready to upgrade your bike check out our tips and tricks for what mountain bike you should buy.
+Be sure to take a look at our related article explaining how to choose your mountain bike armor kit for more information.
+And, if you are ready to take your mountain biking to the next level and you are ready to upgrade your bike check out our tips and tricks for what mountain bike you should buy.

 Below is a step-by-step guide to common mountain bike injuries and selecting the suitable mountain bike body armor upgrades.